 Clean with baking soda

-Baking soda is one of the easiest ways to deep clean your couch.
+Baking soda is one of the easiest ways to deep clean your couch and can be used on different appliances, like your bbq and fridge.
 Begin by sprinkling baking soda over the entire couch.
 Soda bicarbonate helps remove unpleasant odours and loosen stubborn grime trapped between the fabric fibres.

 You can also use a simple diluted baking soda solution for tough stains.
 Mix equal parts baking soda and water.
 Apply lightly on to affected areas.
 Leave to soak for 15 minutes.
 When dried, vacuum with a brush attachment.